Gooey Pumpkin Blondies loaded with butterscotch chips, white chocolate and fall spices. A wonderful fall dessert recipe for the family!

 Cold and flu season has begun.
 Praying Eliza and the rest of us stay healthy the rest of the season!
 This is only her 3rd sickness in almost 16 months so I can’t complain.

 I love blondies, and I’m kind of obsessed with pumpkin desserts this year- so mixing the two just made sense.
 Blondies have always held a special place in my heart because I prefer them to chocolate brownies (gasp!) and would choose them any day over the regular ol’ fudgy brownies.
 I have just never been a real big chocolate person.

 You knew I was weird – don’t act surprised now.
 I also have a thing for pumpkin and butterscotch together, they just make the perfect couple – like in these favorite cookies of mine.

 I added a couple teaspoons of baking soda to mine because there was a mistake in the original recipe I followed.
 So, my blondies came out more cake-like than fudge-like, but still very dense and chewy…and still soo delicious!

 I included the baking soda in the ingredients list, but if you want to you can leave it out so that your blondies will be more like “blondies” than a fluffy cake.
 It’s all a matter of preference!
 Personally, I was happy with the fluffy blondies.

-I loooove this combo – it couldn’t be more perfect!
-I think these need to make it on to your Thanksgiving table this year 🙂
+I love this combo and it couldn’t be more perfect!
+I think these need to make it on to your Thanksgiving table this year.

 - 2½ cups all-purpose flour